bgkonzman/frontend-nanodegree-mobile-portfolio/README.md

 7. main.js: Reduced the number of background pizzas appended to pizzasDiv, as 100+ will not show up on the screen anyway
 8. main.js: Used ticking rAF for animating background pizzas instead of doing it for every scroll event, as scroll events frequently fire much more than every 16ms
 9. main.js: Implemented 'use strict'; throughout
+10. main.js: Changed for loops to access <object>.length only once, storing the length in a variable.
+This should help performance, while also guarding against both mutating the length and checking it in the same loop
+11. main.js: Declare 'var elem' outside the DOMContentLoaded's anonymous function loop, so it doesn't keep getting created over and over.
 10. Minified main.js